Valcilio/brewerie_data_lake2/README.md

   <img src="https://i.imgur.com/pf6Td8R.png" alt="Brewery ETL" width="800">
 </p>

-The ETL process is triggered by an EventBridge rule that activates a Lambda function, which in turn creates an EC2 instance.
+The ETL process is triggered by an EventBridge rule that activates a Lambda function, which in turn creates an ephemeral EC2 instance.
 This EC2 pulls a Docker image from Amazon ECR to run the Python code in a containerized environment.
 This process includes:

 - **Extraction**: 200 records are extracted from Open Brewery DB and a parameter is saved to Parameter Store, which helps indicate the next 200 records to fetch in the subsequent ETL run;